rajkorde/ExamGPTCloud/README.md

       - Breaks list of chunks in batches of CHUNK_BATCH_SIZE and publishes one SNS messages to ChunkTopic for each batch.
     - Notes:
       - Since spinning up a new lambda for each chunk would be slow and spinning up only a single lambda would not be practical (because of 15 minute execution limits of AWS lambdas), a batching approach is used.
 Each generate lambda would handle a batch of chunks.
-      - To ensure that we can track the completion of all of the generate lamdbas, a work tracker table is used that tracks the completion of each generate lambda.
+      - To ensure that we can track the completion of all of the generate lambdas, a work tracker table is used that tracks the completion of each generate lambda.
   - `generate`:

     - Generate a set of QA (flash cards and multiple choices) for a batch of chunks using AI.